AquaSupport/AQSEvent/README.md

 However there are too many `NSNotification` name and `userInfo` format.
 To use them for tracking events, we have to find which `NSNotification` are there, write a lot of `NSNotification` observers and parsing and re-formatting `userInfo` for each formats.

-### Bolt's Measurement Event might be The Holy Grail
+### Measurement Events might be The Holy Grail

 1. It is `NSNotification` based - It means you can test it with `Expecta`'s `notify()`
-2. You only have to track `NSNotification` whose name is `com.parse.bolts.measurement_event`.
+2. You only have to track `NSNotification` whose name is `kAQSEvent`.
 Only one observer.
-The format is unified.
 You only need to send the args to your analytics tracking code.
 (As most of analytics provides tracking an event with name and a dictionary params.)

 And this is just an `NSNotification`.
 No magicically things.
 Easy to understand.